railsuser2014/openobject-doc-book-en/source/book/5/5_12_Stock_Management/5_12_stock_management_lots.rst

 .. note:: Upstream and downstream traceability

-..
-TODO - I don't think that this is the right direction
+.. todo:: - I don't think that this is the right direction

     **Upstream** traceability runs from the raw materials received from the supplier and follows the chain to the finished products delivered to customers.